 How will Covid-19 change the world?

-Some suggest that it will bring a sea change in state investment, an increased valuing of key workers, a recognition of the importance of social care and a reset on social values and sustainability, with new thinking about growth and what really matters to us.
+In the initial stages of the pandemic there was a degree of optimism that for all the suffering involved we could “build back better”, that we would see more and smarter state investment, an increased valuing of key workers, a recognition of the importance of social care and a reset on social values and sustainability, with new thinking about growth and what really matters to us.

-This framework is intended to help local authorities ask a set of structured questions about how we emerge from the immediate crisis.
+There’s no roadmap for what lies ahead, so our framework is intended to help local authorities ask a set of structured questions that will help them begin on this path.

-It’s not intended to replace detailed recovery planning but to help place that planning within an overall context so that we can begin to imagine the shape of local government post-Covid.
+It’s not intended to replace detailed planning in individual councils but to help place that planning within an overall context so that we can begin to imagine the shape of local government post-Covid.

 The Covid-19 pandemic shows that we need collaboration at international level and strategic national leadership.
 But it also demonstrates a vital role for local government and for community action.